jeremyandrews/kakaia-watchos/README.md

 The client requires that you are also running the [Kakaia engine](https://github.com/jeremyandrews/kakaia) on your local network.
 It provides a simple UI for recording your voice from an Apple Watch, sending the audio file to the Kakaia engine to convert to text.

-The app currently has two modes:
+The app is currently just a proof of concept, and has 4 simple screens:

 ### Standby